 Design in practice

-Provides theoretical foundation for conscious architecture-pattern selection.
+Provides the theoretical foundation for deliberate architecture-model selection.

 Decision quality